Chef Training Impact Metrics

 Offered Per Intern

 Chef Trainees are carefully placed with mentor chefs and restaurants that match their individual interests and needs.
-Youth earn minimum wage for hours worked during their 12-week internships.
+Youth earn $18.70 an hour on average for hours worked during their 12-week internships.

 Background